k-koteva/spin-qe/README.md

 # spin-qe

-A package for simulating quantum energetics of the spin qubit platform using models from experiments.
+A package for simulating quantum energetics of spin qubits using models from experiments.